Tomev/qcflow/docs/source/llms/langchain/autologging.rst

 QCFlow Tracing Callbacks
 ^^^^^^^^^^^^^^^^^^^^^^^^

-`MlflowLangchainTracer <https://github.com/qcflow/qcflow/blob/master/qcflow/langchain/langchain_tracer.py>`_ is a callback handler that is injected into the langchain model inference process to log traces automatically.
+`QCFlowLangchainTracer <https://github.com/qcflow/qcflow/blob/master/qcflow/langchain/langchain_tracer.py>`_ is a callback handler that is injected into the langchain model inference process to log traces automatically.
 It starts a new span upon a set of actions of the chain such as ``on_chain_start``, ``on_llm_start``, and concludes it when the action is finished.
 Various metadata such as span type, action name, input, output, latency, are automatically recorded to the span.

 Customize Callback
 ^^^^^^^^^^^^^^^^^^

 Sometimes you may want to customize what information is logged in the traces.
-You can achieve this by creating a custom callback handler that inherits from `MlflowLangchainTracer <https://github.com/qcflow/qcflow/blob/master/qcflow/langchain/langchain_tracer.py>`_.
+You can achieve this by creating a custom callback handler that inherits from `QCFlowLangchainTracer <https://github.com/qcflow/qcflow/blob/master/qcflow/langchain/langchain_tracer.py>`_.
 The following example demonstrates how to record an additional attribute to the span when a chat model starts running.

 .. code-block::

-    from qcflow.langchain.langchain_tracer import MlflowLangchainTracer
+    from qcflow.langchain.langchain_tracer import QCFlowLangchainTracer

-    class CustomLangchainTracer(MlflowLangchainTracer):
+    class CustomLangchainTracer(QCFlowLangchainTracer):

         # Override the handler functions to customize the behavior.
 The method signature is defined by LangChain Callbacks.
         def on_chat_model_start(